Stress is a normal reaction that people feel as they encounter changes and difficulties in life. And anxiety can be a

 Stress, traumatic life experiences, hormone imbalance and thyroid problems can cause anxiety.
 So if you haven’t seen your healthcare provider to rule out medical issues, that’s an important place to start.

 But excessive alcohol, caffeine, and sugar also can cause anxiety.

 A clean and well-balanced diet – high in B-complex vitamins, magnesium, and omega-3s – can support your body’s ability to manage stress and anxiety.

 Aromatherapy also can help improve mood, energy, and sleep.

 Also, talking with someone – a trusted friend or relative, or a physician or therapist for professional help, also can be useful.

 So what have you found that works for you to alleviate stress and anxiety?
 It’s your turn.
 Comment below.
 I’d love to hear from you.

 Welcome!
 I’m Amy, an integrative health coach, offering grace and space for a healthier you.
-This article is Step 23 in the “31 Steps to a Healthier You” series.
+This article first appeared as Step 23 in the “31 Steps to a Healthier You” series.
 You can access all posts in the series here.
 And I hope you’ll want to stick around for a while.
 If so, please subscribe at this link so you’ll get updates.